-Gourmet Sifnos is the Best Greek Island for Food
+Gourmet Sifnos has Ruined every other Greek Island for me

 Idyllic Sifnos swells with craggy hills dotted with blue-domed churches and whitewashed villages, each moments away from a turquoise cove or seaside taverna.
 There are fewer than 3000 residents.
 George Narlis, born on Sifnos in the 1950s, is one of them.